Have a read on below at some quick stats and facts on the Jacksonville Jaguars to get you started:

-The Jacksonville Jaguars finished fourth in the AFC South standings and last in the AFC.
+The Jacksonville Jaguars finished last season fourth in the AFC South standings and last in the AFC.

 How many games did the Jacksonville Jaguars win?

-The Jacksonville Jaguars won six games in the 2019 NFL season.
+The Jacksonville Jaguars won just one game in the 2020 NFL season.

 Still looking for more?
 Well, you are in luck!
 We have detailed analysis of every team in the NFL.
 All you need to do is click on one of the team links below, and we take care of the rest for you: